-Crohn’s disease is a type of inflammatory bowel disease.
+Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

-The symptoms may appear suddenly, but they can also develop gradually and can get worse over time.
-They may vary according to the part of the digestive tract that Crohn’s affects and the severity of the disease.
+Symptoms may appear suddenly, but they can also develop gradually and can worsen over time.
+They will vary depending on which part of the digestive tract Crohn’s disease is affecting and how severe the condition is.

-In this article, we examine the signs and symptoms of Crohn’s disease and explain how they can differ depending on which part of the gut they affect.
-We also look at diagnosis and when to see a doctor.
+In this article, we examine the signs and symptoms of Crohn’s disease and explain how they can differ depending on the part of the gut in which the condition develops.
+We also look at diagnosis and when to contact a doctor.

 Crohn’s disease is most likely to appear in people aged

-The symptoms can vary depending on which part of the intestine Crohn’s affects.
-It usually occurs in the large intestine (colon).
+The symptoms can vary depending on which part of the intestine the condition affects.
+It usually occurs in the large intestine, or colon.
 This can lead to the following symptoms:

 unexplained weight loss